micio104/DiscordPannel/docs/prerequisites/prerequisites.md

 ## 🛠 Prerequisites

 ⚠️ **UPDATE**: Discord has updated how their servers get requests.
 Discord only allows requests from their own domains and APIs.
-In order to use BetterDiscordPanel, you must set a custom User Agent.
+In order to use MicioDiscordPanel, you must set a custom User Agent.

-Unfortunately, this has to be set every time you open up BetterDiscordPanel.
+Unfortunately, this has to be set every time you open up MicioDiscordPanel.
 A solution is currently being worked on for this.

 ### Setting a custom User Agent in Chrome